- Absurdity, Physically Distant 2: Online Talks on Telematic Performance, Piteå, Sweden, 28 July 2020

 FLO: Nela Brown (HR), Ada Mathea Hoel (NO), Tuna Pase (TR), Andrea Bravo (CAT/SP), Magdalena Chudy (PL), Maria Papadomanolaki (GR), Sonia Wilkie (AU), Ariane Stolfi (BR).
 A multichannel telematic performance as part of Rarefacció, with electronics, processed voice, flute, cello, live VR visualisations and soundwalks from London, Melbourne and Arraial d’Ajuda.

-Check this short video to find out how it all sounded at Hangar 🙂
+Read all about it on our blog and check this short video to find out how it all sounded at Hangar 🙂

-- FLO & Friends: City Jam – Zagreb, Academy of Music, University of Zagreb, Zagreb, Croatia, 21 June 2019
+• FLO & Friends: City Jam – Zagreb, Academy of Music, University of Zagreb, Zagreb, Croatia, 21 June 2019

 FLO: Nela Brown (HR), Magdalena Chudy (PL), Donna Hewitt (AU), Ariane Stolfi (BR), Ada Mathea Hoel (NO) + Zagreb Flute Ensemble (ZAF): Renata Penezić, Marija Esih, Danijela Klarić Mimica & Lidija Ljubičić + Academy of Music, University of Zagreb/4 SYRINX: Marina Novak (HR).
 A telematic multi-channel audio-visual performance collaboration featuring live electronics, voice processing, flute improvisations and dance art videos Hands & Vase I, Hands & Vase II and Walking in Lines by Fumi Tomioka (JP) and Aki Kawashita (JP).